Apostolos-Daniel/toli-io-personal-website/content/post/restyling-my-personal-website.md

 6. **I changed the layout of the blog posts**: I think it's easier to read now.
 I've increased the width of the text and I've added a bit of padding to the sides.
 I think it looks way nicer.
 7. **I made my website accessible by default**: it really is not that hard to make a website accessible.
 There's tooling out there - chrome extensions (I used [Site Improve Accessibility Checker](https://www.siteimprove.com/)) and Pa11y to get some results via a CLI.
 I may be missing some bits but now I have a feedback loop to make it better.
 8. **I added a hamburger menu**: I only did this for readability on mobile.
 I think it looks nice and it's easy to use.
-9. **I shift left on formatting and spelling my content**: I introduced tooling like [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) for formatting markdown files - the files that I use to write my blog posts.
+9. **I shifted left on formatting and spelling my content**: I introduced tooling like [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) for formatting markdown files - the files that I use to write my blog posts.
 I also introduced [cspell](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) to check my spelling.
+10. **I focused on the homepage**: a homepage is the first page people typically see.
+I wanted to make sure that it was easy to navigate and that it was clear what I do.
+I'm still working on this but it's a start!

 ## What's next